rosshaden/Police-Stop-and-Search-City-of-London-Geospatial-Analysis/README.md

 ### 8. What is the most common outcome of a search?

 ### 9. At which part of the day are most searches perfomed?

-### 10. How does the number of searches vary by each of London's 32 boroughs?